 What is anal cancer?

 Cancer develops when cells grow out of control.
-Anal squamous cell carcinoma, starts in the cells around the anus and is usually caused by human papillomavirus (HPV).
-When found early, treatment is generally effective and many people with this cancer can be cured.
-More advanced disease is harder to treat.
+Anal squamous cell carcinoma, which starts in the cells around the anus, is usually caused by human papillomavirus (HPV).
+When detected early, treatment is generally effective, and many people can be cured, but more advanced disease is harder to treat.

 Who gets anal cancer?

-Anal cancer is fairly rare, affecting about 8,200 people each year (5,250 women and 2,950 men) and leading to about 1,100 deaths in the United States, according to the American Cancer Society.
-However, anal cancer rates are rising, and the lifetime risk of being diagnosed with anal cancer is about one in every 500 people.
+Anal cancer is fairly rare, affecting about 10,000 people each year in the United States, according to the American Cancer Society.
+However, anal cancer rates have been rising for many years.

 What are the risk factors for anal cancer?